The long way towards resilience - Part 3

 - For Dev, measures are relatively easy to implement because the implementation often only requires some configuration of the middleware and infrastructure provided by Ops.

-- The approach works well with an economies of scale business model, i.e., in companies that focus on cost-efficiency and not on market feedback cycle times (which is still the business model of many companies).
+- The approach works well with an economies of scale business model, i.e., in companies that focus on cost-efficiency and not on market feedback cycle times (which is still the business model of many companies) because it can be implemented without too much effort and does not respond to external forces (here: potential failure sources) quickly.

 - It is possible to achieve quite good availability.
 As a rule of thumb, up to 3 nines (99,9%) availability for a single runtime component are possible with that approach.